hind001421/Clarix-/README.md

-# Raqeeb Demo
+# Clarix Demo

-Raqeeb is an AI Compliance Assistant for Saudi businesses.
+Clarix is an AI Compliance Assistant for Saudi businesses.
 This hackathon demo includes a React + Tailwind frontend, a FastAPI backend, Arabic/English support, and contract text extraction for PDF, DOCX, and TXT files.